joshuaGmartin/store-app/README.md

 note:
-filter shop items by cat selection
+hook sort to render in shop
  -->